In this article:

 ● The Essential Essential Oils Guide: Therapeutic Uses, Recipes & Safety

 This sleek vaporizer offers full temperature control and as a result is suitable for people who enjoy a true dry herb vaporization experience.
 It has a ceramic heating chamber, an OLED screen which gives users the ability to easily see the temperature settings if used in dim lighting settings.

-The Wulf LX has an automatic shutoff five minutes of no use which saves battery life conservation.
+The Wulf LX has an automatic shut off with five minutes of no use which saves battery life.

 The Pros: Digital display, medical grade stainless steel, very ergonomic and good compact size.

 The Cons: Mouthpiece can get warm at higher temperatures.

 The first large digital touch-screen on the market big enough where you can see everything clearly including battery life, temperature display, and temperature controls.
 The heating chamber is covered by a vented piece that helps to absorb the heat coming through the vaporizer so it doesn’t get too hot to handle.